albacarmen/FinancialTracker/README.md

 ## Team Members

-- **Name 1** - Specific contributions or roles.
-- **Name 2** - Specific contributions or roles.
+- **Carmen Alba** - Only member.

 ## Thanks

-Express gratitude towards those who provided help, guidance, or resources:

-- Thank you to [Mentor's Name] for continuous support and guidance.
+- Thank you to Raymond for all the tips, for the skeleton code and for not letting us make stupid decisions.
-- A special thanks to all teammates for their dedication and teamwork.
+- A heartfelt thank you to Corrie and Aaron who never make feel like I'm asking a stupid question!
+Your encouragement and feedback made all the difference.